ashvp/Twitter-Analytics/README.md

 2. Open the **Power BI Desktop** file (`TwitterDashboard.pbix`).
 3. **Configure the Data Source**:
    - Navigate to **Data Source Settings** in Power BI.
-   - Provide your **Twitter API credentials** (API Key, Access Token) in the connection setup.
    - Test the connection to ensure data is being pulled correctly.
-4. **Update API Parameters**:
-   - In Power BI queries, update parameters for API requests (e.g., specific user handles or date ranges).
-5. **Refresh the Data**:
-   - Press the "Refresh" button to pull the latest data from Twitter.

 ---